leason/eason.blog/content/posts/2026/08/realized-value-of-ai-improvement/index.md

 categories: ["ai"]
 draft: true
 ---
-Anyone my age can remember the sweet old ladies, one adjusting her glasses, all of them squinting, and one asking: "Where's the beef?"
+Anyone my age can remember the sweet old ladies, adjusting their glasses, squinting, and asking: "Where's the beef?"
 That marketing campaign led to Wendy's [increasing their revenue by 31% in 1984](https://en.wikipedia.org/wiki/Where%27s_the_beef%3F).
 The catchphrase made its way onto t-shirts and even political campaign slogans.

 In the fast moving age we live in, I am hearing people start to ask that question about the economic benefits of AI.
 After all, if it's helping people write software code and do their work faster, doesn't it make sense that it would lead to better sales or margins for the firms adopting it?
 It's been over four years since GitHub Copilot, the first AI-driven software writing assistance tool, became generally available and promised to transform software productivity.
 So, where's the beef?